 New agent expenses will include start-up costs similar to those of any new business.
 There will also be some start-up costs specific to real estate.
 Let's look at some of your cost items to get started:

 - IDX fees for a website search function

 How to Handle These New Expenses

 A good start is to investigate and quantify all of these expense items to the best of your ability.
 It's not a do-or-die if you don't hit the nail on the head, as we're just budgeting here.
 The point is to come up with a pretty close idea of your coming expenses so that you can plan for income from whatever sources to overcome them for success.

 By knowing what the expenses are in your market, you'll be better able to compare brokerages for the benefits packages they offer you.
 Expenses are only one component, and I'll be clear that they're not the most important.
 A brokerage that provides marketing training and resources can feed your lead generation and income stream with enough money to offset expenses and put profits in your pocket.

 Once you're up and running, it's even more important for you to have an accurate estimate of your business and personal expenses.
 Too many promising real estate careers are cut short for lack of cash flow.
-Use our Identifying Real Estate Agent Expenses tips and spreadsheet to help you.
+Use the tips and spreadsheet for identifying real estate agent expenses to help you.